Jigisha15/DentalClinic/README.md

 The admin can handle the appointments through the database directly or log in the admin account in the website interface to make the use of the 'manage' panel to manage the appointments, and hence a mail will be sent to the email id that the user has entered while making an appointment.

+To know more about the email system that I have used take a look at --> https://youtu.be/iGPPhzhXBFg?si=_3KIHCSAcJyE8X5L <-- this YouTube video to learn how to send emails and generate the app passwords from your Google Account

+Also, use your own Email IDs where ever necessary especially in views.py